dragndroper/dragndroper/README.md

 ### `Hey there,`

 I'm beginner frontend developer.
-I have an active LinkedIn profile where I share information about myself and my work experience.
+I have an active LinkedIn profile
+where I share information about myself and my work experience.
 If you are interested, I will be glad to see you.
+[My LinkedIn.](https://www.linkedin.com/in/dragndroper/)

-:pushpin: I work with React and I like it.
+:pencil2: I work with React and I like it.
-:pushpin: I am currently creating projects for my portfolio.
+:pencil2: I am currently creating projects for my portfolio.

-:point_down: My projects are below this block in the repositories.
+:pushpin: My projects are below this block in the repositories.

 [![Header](https://github.com/dragndroper/dragndroper/blob/main/assets/computer.gif)](#)